joelpt/quickfort/README.md

 After a build completes, Alt+D can be used to designate the same blueprint again, or use Alt+F again to select a new blueprint.
-Alt+E can be used to select a different worksheet from a currently selected multisheet XLS/XLSX file.
+Alt+E can be used to select a different worksheet from a currently selected multisheet XLS/XLSX file, or just view the information for the current CSV or worksheet.

+Alt+N can be used to save a named macro to DF's macros folder.
+This can be useful if you designate a particular blueprint often and would rather access it from DF's Ctrl+L menu than go through Quickfort every time.

 Alt+H can be used to hide QF's mouse tooltip; all hotkeys will continue to work.
 Alt+M toggles from QF's rather wordy mousetip to a minimal one, if you know what you're doing.

+Alt+K toggles between macro and keys modes.
+In macro mode, QF will utilize DF's built-in macro functionality to execute commands.
+In keys mode, QF will literally send keystrokes to the DF window to perform those same commands (this was QF1.x's approach).
+Keys mode is a bit slower, but if you're having trouble designating with macro mode, try switching to keys mode.

 Shift+Alt+Z suspends/resumes Quickfort, useful if you find it to interfere with other windows.

 Shift+Alt+X exits Quickfort.

 Editing Blueprints